rucio/documentation/docs/operator/multi_vo_rucio.md

 appropriately, this may include adding the `multi_vo = True`, as found in [`changes to the rucio.cfg section`](#changes-to-the-ruciocfg-on-the-server-and-daemons).

-These above tools will allow Rucio to change it's VO support model.
+These above tools will allow Rucio to change its VO support model.
 However, when converting an existing instance, any entries already in the database will not be associated with a VO (or associated with their old one if previously in M-VO mode).
 In order to change these, direct operations on the database are